 Above all, it brought top-of-mind awareness for the Fiesta name to a fresh generation of motorists.

 Four years after, Ford is resurrecting the Fiesta Movement for the start of the 2014 Fiesta.
-Monty, now well into his tenure at Ford, declared a “societal remix” of the effort that was classic this morning during a Social Media Week occasion at Bloomberg Headquarters in NY.
+Now well into his tenure at Ford, Monty declared a “societal remix” of the classic effort his morning during a Social Media Week occasion at Bloomberg Headquarters in NY.
 Ford is integrating successful societal efforts for the Explorer, Escape, and Fusion, in addition to the lessons from the first Fiesta Movement.

 As with the first Fiesta Movement, there will also be monthly assignments to finish.
-This time around a modest percent of the autos will be allowed for alumni, present Fiesta owners, and stars.
+This time around, a modest percent of the autos will be allowed for alumni, present Fiesta owners, and stars.
 Each month has a specific assignment for the theme and a theme.
 The monthly themes are meant to emphasize distinct options that come with the Fiesta.
 In 2013, Ford will partner with the Bonnaroo Music Festival, the Summer X Games, and American Idol.
-Part of the venture will give Fiesta representatives inside accessibility to these occasions, including behind the scenes looks at Idol.
+Part of the venture will give Fiesta representatives inside accessibility to these occasions, including bridal behind the scenes

-A huge change from the earlier promotion is this year’s Fiesta Movement will create all the digital and television, print marketing for the 2014 Fiesta start over the summertime.
+A huge change from the earlier promotion is that this year’s Fiesta Movement will create digital and television print marketing for the 2014 Fiesta start over the summertime.
 Ford’s service of record, wPP service Team Detroit, will use the influencer tie in with the promotional partners to the reach and made a video to create marketing.